 Now that you’ve prioritized the data assets within your organization, next, prioritize their risks.
 Data breaches within different information systems will carry other consequences and risks to your business.
 During the risk assessment process, you and your stakeholders must prioritize which types of cyber threats you are most concerned with.

 For example, as discussed earlier, you might not need to be concerned with a competitor’s cyberattack, but you may want security controls against individual hackers.
 The NIST guidelines offer in-depth suggestions for this prioritization that you can use to make informed decisions.

 Once you’ve completed your cyber risk assessment, keep detailed documentation on your parameters, evaluations, and analysis.
 Since a risk assessment is not a one-time event, you’ll be able to compare and contrast your findings each time you complete a new assessment.

-This will help your company improve its information security over time, and assure that you are always ready to adapt to new potential threats.
+This will help your company improve its information security over time and ensure that you are always ready to adapt to new potential threats.

-Reciprocity can help your business manage cyber risk, monitor potential threats, and improve data security all from a single cross-platform dashboard.
-ZenGRC is an integrated software platform that best equips your organization to monitor changing risks and vulnerabilities across the whole enterprise.
+Reciprocity can help your business manage cyber risk, monitor potential threats, and improve data security from a single cross-platform dashboard.

-You’ll see all information security risks in one dashboard, allowing you to note changes and to export data into shareable heatmaps and reports.
-The customizable risk calculation feature takes the guesswork out of the final stages of your cyber risk assessment, giving you multivariable scoring using frameworks from NIST or other organizations.
+You’ll see all information security risks in one dashboard, allowing you to note changes and export data into shareable heatmaps and reports.
+In addition, the customizable risk calculation feature takes the guesswork out of the final stages of your cyber risk assessment, giving you multivariable scoring using frameworks from NIST or other organizations.

-Finally, you’re never alone with ZenGRC and Reciprocity.
-You’ll have access to GRC risk experts who can help you build the right risk program for your business.
+Finally, you’re never alone with Reciprocity ROAR.
+You’ll have access to risk experts who can help you build the right risk program for your business.